mrfishball/imbusy/README.md

 ## Requirements

-- Python 3.9.7
+- Python 3.9.7 (or the version in .python-version, whichever is higher)
-- Version manager: asdf
+- Version manager: pyenv via Homebrew
 - Virtualenv

 ## Development